How Shoes and Feet are Like Small Business Loan Interest Rates – One Size Does Not Fit All Financing Strategies.

 They are all structured the same way.
 However, when you look at them carefully, they come in all sizes and shapes.

-For this example, let’s consider a corporate loan to be like a foot.
-Just like you find differences in feet (flat feet, high arches, and bunions.) you have different loan types (Term, PO Financing, SBA, and sale-leasebacks).
+For this example, let’s consider a corporate loan (also known as capital loans) to be like a foot.
+Just like you find differences in feet (flat feet, high arches, and bunions.) you have different types of loans (Term, PO Financing, Invoice Factoring, SBA, Merchant Cash Advances and sale-leasebacks).

 Now you need shoes.
 The sheer numbers are staggering.
 You have shoes for the right foot and the left foot.
 You have leather, canvas, and suede.